 How much does it cost?

-An adult ticket (16+ Years) to costs £26.95.
+An adult ticket (16+ Years) costs £26.95.
 A young person’s (3-15 Years) is £14.95.
-You can save some money by grabbing a family ticket (£60 to £82.50) and when you buy a full-priced general admission ticket, you’re free to return as many times as you like for a whole year.
-To book your time at Black Country Living Museum head here.
+You can save some money by grabbing a family ticket (£60 to £82.50).
+To help people make the most of the museum, an UnChained Annual Pass provides free daytime return visits for 12 months with the purchase of a full-priced ticket.
+To book your time at Black Country Living Museum, head here.